68publishers/consent-management-platform/docs/product.md

 A template that fits exactly into the design of the website can be defined for each locale.
 The table can be displayed by copying the generated script to the website.

 The templates are written in the [Latte](https://latte.nette.org/) templating language and two variables can be accessed - `$providers` and `$cookies`.
-It is recommended leaving the creation of the templates to the programmer.
+It is recommended leaving the creation of the templates to the developer.

 Values of the provided variables exactly copy the response from the endpoint `/api/v{version}/cookies/{project}`.
 More information about the API in the [Development Guide](development.md).